UK Value Investor

 • Only invest in a defensive sector company if its Debt Ratio is less than 5

-• Only invest in a cyclical sector company if its Debt Ratio is less than 4 (doesn’t apply to banks)
+• Only invest in a cyclical sector company if its Debt Ratio is less than 4 (this doesn’t apply to banks)

 The Debt Ratio, for reference, is the ratio between the company’s current total borrowings and its 5-year average post-tax profit (preferably normalised or adjusted profits).